iphoting/ovpnmcgen.rb/README.md

     --cert-uuid UUID     Override a Certificate payload UUID.
     -t, --trusted-ssids SSIDS List of comma-separated trusted SSIDs.
     -u, --untrusted-ssids SSIDS List of comma-separated untrusted SSIDs.
+    -d, --domains DOMAINS List of comma-separated domain names requiring VPN service.
+    --domain-probe-url PROBE An HTTP(S) URL to probe, using a GET request.
+If no HTTP response code is received from the server, a VPN connection is established in response.
     --url-probe URL      This URL must return HTTP status 200, without redirection, before the VPN service will try establishing.
     --remotes REMOTES	List of comma-separated alternate remotes: "<host> <port> <proto>".
     --ovpnconfigfile FILE Path to OpenVPN client config file.